 Patient's Query

 So this means I do not have anything correct?
-Because the bumps have not changed since they appear and it has been for five weeks, and they still look the same as before.
+Because the bumps have not changed since they appeared five weeks ago and still look the same as before.
 There is no pain at all, just itches.

 You do not have anything.
 It is common for bumps to appear in that area.
-It gets aggravated and stimulated due to the sweat produced and accumulated there.
+It becomes aggravated and stimulated by the sweat produced and accumulated there.
 You may apply the steroid antibiotic creams for a couple of weeks and carefully remove the hairs to keep the area ventilated and attended.
 Perhaps next time you dry hump, promptly wash the area with water to remove all the dried ejaculate.
 Do not worry.
 Resist the urge to scratch the bumps.
+I hope I have answered your question.

 Patient's Query